offsoc/onionplan/docs/proposals/usability/discovery/onion-association.md

 domains and services.
 With some additional conventions, CT Logs can be used to establish links between traditional domain names and Onion Service addresses.

+[CT Logs][] can be used as a global index of registered domains relying on CA-validated certificates.
+Such index can then be used as a base for searching sites as well as onionsites having CA-validated certs.

+With some ingenuity, [CT Logs][] can also be used to link regular domains with onionsites.

 [Certificate Transparency]: https://certificate.transparency.dev/

 #### Sauteed Onions